American Federation of Musicians: History

 The roots of the musicians’ collective action began with the New York City-based Musical Mutual Protective Union, which took the first steps toward creating uniform scales for different types of musical employment in 1878.
-By March 1886, delegates from 15 different protective unions across the U.S. came together to form the National League of Musicians to discuss and rectify common issues, such as competition from traveling musicians.
+By March 1886, delegates from 15 different protective unions across the US came together to form the National League of Musicians to discuss and rectify common issues, such as competition from traveling musicians.

 The American Federation of Labor recognized the American Federation of Musicians (AFM) in 1896.
-A group of delegates had broken away from the National League of Musicians in order to form a more egalitarian organization, inclusive to all musicians.
-Seeking to give meaning to the phrase "In unity there is strength," the first standing resolution of the AFM was: "That any musician who receives pay for his musical services, shall be considered a professional musician."
+A group of delegates had broken away from the National League of Musicians in order to form a more egalitarian organization.
+Seeking to give meaning to the phrase "In unity there is strength", the first standing resolution of the AFM was: "That any musician who receives pay for his musical services, shall be considered a professional musician."
+However, the union was racially segregated.

 The first convention, upon which the American Federation of Musicians was founded, was held October 1896 at the Hotel English in Indianapolis, Indiana.
 The group had 3,000 members and Owen Miller became the first AFM president.
 In 1896, Miller said: "The only object of AFM is to bring order out of chaos and to harmonize and bring together all the professional musicians of the country into one progressive body."

 At the same time, the trade-union movement was taking hold throughout North America.
 Unions representing all types of laborers were forming to exercise collective strength to raise wages, improve working conditions and secure greater dignity and respect for working people.
 In 1887, the AFL and the Knights of Labor first invited the National League of Musicians to affiliate with the trade-union movement, but the offers produced deep divisions within the National League of Musicians.
 Some members objected to musicians being called laborers, insisting instead that they were "artists and professionals."
 As the American music scene prospered and more symphony orchestras were founded, the need for a national organization for musicians increased.

 In 1897, the union became international when the Montreal Musicians Protective Union and Toronto Orchestral Association joined.